pypiserver/pypiserver/README.md

 #### [Running As a service with NSSM](#pypiserver)

-Download NSSM from https://nssm.cc unzip to a desired location such as Program Files.
+For Windows download NSSM from https://nssm.cc unzip to a desired location such as Program Files.
 Decide whether you are going to use win32 or win64, and add that exe to environment PATH.

 Create a start_pypiserver.bat